Application Logging

 Structured Logging 🎹

-Since log libraries and log analysts tools are very flexible, we may fall into the trap of not having a common way of writing log calls.
+Since log libraries and log analysts tools are very flexible, we may fall into the trap of not having a structured way of writing log calls.
 This makes logs to be saved in a multitude of formats which ultimately lead to multiple different ways of querying and inspecting them.

 Considering that it is much easier to look at logs when they have a predictable structure over time, the developers working in a project should introduce a tiny wrapper on top of a logging library that enforces a structure while writing the logs (or install a log library that already support this idea).